Hutch–Kinahan feud: 2017

-Knife attack on Tom Fox, March 2017
+Knife attack on Tom Fox - March

-Tom Fox, on remand in Mountjoy Prison in relation to the shooting death of Gareth Hutch, was attacked on 28 March 2017 along with another inmate, suffering multiple stab wounds.
+Tom Fox, on remand in Mountjoy Prison in relation to the fatal shooting of Gareth Hutch, was attacked on 28 March 2017 along with another inmate, suffering multiple stab wounds.

-Arrest of three Kinahan associates, April 2017
+Arrest of three Kinahan associates - April

 An Irish man in his thirties, another aged 58, and 58-year-old Estonian man Imre Arakas were arrested by armed members of the Garda Emergency Response Unit and Drugs and Organised Crime Bureau on 4 April 2017.
 They were arrested in Blakestown Road in Clonsilla in a safe house owned by Kinahan associate Eric Fowler who had allegedly tipped-off Gardaí, resulting in his death in December 2018.
 It is believed the Estonian may be a hired killer, brought into the country by the Kinahan gang to continue the feud.
 Drugs and a list of Hutch associates were found.
 Only Mr Arakas was charged.

-Shooting of James Gateley, May 2017
+Shooting of James Gately - May

-James 'Mago' Gateley, a 29-year-old long-term friend of Gary Hutch, had been hiding out in Belfast and Newry having fled his home in Dublin's north inner city.
+James 'Mago' Gately, a 29-year-old long-term friend of Gary Hutch, had been hiding out in Belfast and Newry having fled his home in Dublin's north inner city.
 On 10 May 2017, he was shot fives times by a lone gunman in his car at the Topaz petrol station on the Clonshaugh Road in North Dublin.
 It is believed a bullet-proof vest he was wearing saved his life as four shots went into it, but he was also shot in the jaw, causing serious injuries.
 Gately was in a red Mondeo and the shooter was in a black Lexus which pulled alongside the Mondeo before Gately was shot.
-It was the second attempt on Gateley's life in six months.
+It was the second attempt on Gately’s life in six months.